 Some models have dual support rods that will hold the cooktop up while you clean underneath it.

-After cleaning, lower the cooktop (be careful not to pinch your fingers).
+After cleaning under the cooktop with hot, soapy water and a clean cloth, lower the cooktop.
+Be careful not to pinch your fingers.